-This management's discussion and analysis ("MD&A") reports on the operating results and financial condition of the Company for the years ended March 31, 2021 and 2020.
-The MD&A should be read in conjunction with the Company's audited annual financial statements for the years ended March 31, 2021 and 2020 and the notes thereto which were prepared in accordance with International Financial Reporting Standards ("IFRS").
+This management's discussion and analysis ("MD&A") reports on the operating results and financial condition of the Company for the six months ended September 30, 2021 and is prepared as of November 29, 2021.
+The MD&A should be read in conjunction with the Company's unaudited interim financial statements for the six months ended September 30, 2021 and the audited annual financial statements for the years ended March 31, 2021 and 2020 and the notes thereto which were prepared in accordance with International Financial Reporting Standards ("IFRS").